Daniella Pellegrini: TV

-Daniella's TV presenting career began in 1999 when she joined e-TV as a kids TV presenter on Craz-e.
-In 2003, Pellegrini joined Vicious Delicious, a magazine show that broadcast on DStv on channel 'GO', the country's first ever youth channel.
-Pellegrini interviewed DJs Paul van Dyke, Paul Oakenfold, Ferry Corsten, and Tim Deluxe, along with bands like Sepultura..
+She began her television presenting career in 1999 on e-TV ’s Craz-e, and later presented on Vicious Delicious, a youth-oriented program on DStv on channel 'GO', the country's first ever youth channel.
+She interviewed DJs Paul van Dyke, Paul Oakenfold, Ferry Corsten, and Tim Deluxe, along with bands like Sepultura.

 Radio

-While studying her bachelor's degree and working for RAU Radio in 2002, Pellegrini joined 5FM Music on an radio DJing training program.
-Later that year, Pellegrini came runner up in the 94.7 Highveld Stereo Hot Jocks Competition.
-At the end of 2002, Pellegrini was offered to co-host a radio show on Edgars Music Radio.
-In 2003, Pellegrini was selected to be the anchor presenter on CNA Live.
-In 2004, Pellegrini signed with 94.7 Highveld Stereo as a presenter.
-In 2006, Pellegrini relocated to London and joined the online station Radio SA.
+While studying her bachelor's degree and working for RAU Radio in 2002, she joined 5FM Music on a radio DJing training program.
+In 2002, she joined a radio broadcasting training programme at national station 5FM, which led to subsequent presenting roles.
+Later that year, she came runner up in the 94.7 Highveld Stereo Hot Jocks Competition.
+At the end of 2002, she was offered to co-host a radio show on Edgars Music Radio.
+In 2003, she was selected to be the anchor presenter on CNA Live.
+In 2004, she signed with 94.7 Highveld Stereo as a presenter.
+In 2006, she relocated to London and joined the online station Radio SA.

 Voice-over

-Daniella's work as a voice artist includes TV promos, commercials, radio station IDs and promos corporate presentations for global brands and animated characters.
-In 2002, Pellegrini became the voice for SABC 1, which was at the time the public broadcast channel with the highest viewership figures.
-Pellegrini has voiced projects for/with global brands including Fox, FX, National Geographic, Fox Retro, NatGeo Wild, Sony Entertainment Television, Animax, Walt Disney, Nickelodeon, Ministry of Sound, BBC World, Guide Dogs, DStv, GO, Vicious Delicious, Sheer Dance, DJ Online, SAfm, Radio 2000, Rennies Travel, JNC, Garnier, and Laundry Monsters.
+Pellegrini's voice-over work has included television promos, commercials and network station identifiers for broadcasters and media brands, particularly for SABC 1.
+She has voiced projects for/with global brands including Fox, FX, National Geographic, Fox Retro, NatGeo Wild, Sony Entertainment Television, Animax, Walt Disney, Nickelodeon, Ministry of Sound, BBC World, Guide Dogs, DStv, GO, Vicious Delicious, Sheer Dance, DJ Online, SAfm, Radio 2000, Rennies Travel, JNC, Garnier, and Laundry Monsters.

 Acting and producing

 In 1998, Pellegrini joined the SABC in her first professional acting role on Sasko Sam, a children's educational fitness show and worked on other smaller productions as well as music and corporate videos.
 In 2006, Pellegrini moved to London and continued to study acting, accents and comedy.
 She has worked on a number of short films including Strange Meeting and the feature Superman: Requiem.

-In 2010, Pellegrini began producing.
+In 2010, she began producing.
 Eight months after she was cast in Superman: Requiem, she was invited to join the production team.
-Daniella's debut film as a producer 'Once Were' is an improvisational acting short.
+Her debut film as a producer 'Once Were' is an improvisational acting short.
 She currently has several projects in different stages of development.